crosstyan/ch32v003fun/examples/tim1_pwm/README.md

 a suitable lowpass filter.

 ## Use
-Connect GPIO pins PD0 and PC4 to LEDs (with appropriate current limiting) and observe that they fade with different cycles.
+Connect GPIO pins PD0 and PC4 to LEDs (with appropriate positional limiting) and observe that they fade with different cycles.